-Six July 1978, US Documents on Egyptian-Israeli Narrowing of Differences
+Six July 1978 U.S. Documents on Egyptian-Israeli Narrowing of Differences

 These six documents from the Carter Presidential Library show the enormous detail discussed between Americans and Egyptians prior to the 1978 Camp David summit.
 They reveal Sadat’s deep involvement with specifics and Washington’s analyses and policy planning two months before the summit commenced.
 Just as Sadat and Kissinger pre-cooked the December 1973 Geneva conference with Israeli Prime Minister Meir, this time highly talented American diplomats provided Carter with specific content before they met in early September.
-It is known from other sources that the first drafts of the Camp David Accords would written in England immediately after the mid-July Leeds Castle, England foreign ministers discusssion.
+It is known from other sources that the first drafts of the Camp David Accords would written in England immediately after the mid-July Leeds Castle, England, foreign ministers discussion.
 Differences and gaps remained before the summit began, but Carter benefitted superb preparatory staff work.

 Ken Stein, June 23, 2024